Milton (Qld)

 How do proposed developments compare to existing housing types in the suburb of Milton?

 Recent development applications in Milton show attached dwellings contributing 0% of approvals compared to 79% of existing stock, while detached houses represent 100% of applications versus 21% of current dwellings.
 This suggests development patterns consistent with existing housing mix.
-This area is seeing substantial increases in dwelling density compared to most Australian locations.
+Milton is experiencing exceptional growth in housing density, ranking in the top 10% nationally.

 Household Composition